java-academy/bytecode-workshops/README.md

 This is the workshop about bases of bytecode.

+1. Please follow the instructions in Bytecode.pptx.

-Branches contains the solutions of all exercises.
+2. Branches contains the solutions of all exercises.